 Should I get a stool sample?

 A stool sample is just a snapshot of the bacteria in your stool, and this may not be reflective of the bacteria in your actual microbiome.
-That science is just not there yet, so be wary of the different claims that certain tests or practitioners make.
+That science is just not there yet, so be wary of the different claims that certain tests or practitioners make to use a stool sample to identify and treat gut dysbiosis.

 What doctor can help me with my gut health?